sabrinareddick/Capstone-2024/README.md

  -will have propert info and photos aka welcome page

  `Shop Page:`
- -Will have property merch like t-shirts, mugs, pool noodles ect., household goods, raffle tickets and more to be bought and delivered or pick-up option (only users will be able to purchace)
+ -Will have property merch like t-shirts, mugs, pool noodles ect., household goods, raffle tickets for events and more to be bought and delivered or pick-up option (only users will be able to purchace)
+ -Section to sort products by certain characteristics (name, price, etc.)
+ -Section to Filter products by certain characteristics (category, type, maximum/minimum price, etc.)
+ -Have a persistent cart to revisit and pick up where user left off -Edit my cart if user changed thier mind
+ -Change the quantity of a product in cart
+ -Remove a product from cart
+ -Check out the items in my cart, i.e., purchase the products -Users can see order history to remember previously purchased items and their prices at the time of purchase -Users can make product reviews this should be associated with the correct user

  `Floor Plans Page:`
  -will have all avalible units for sale